Contributors asked for more mentoring and guidance during the first weeks of work, so the Buddy Program was born!

 This means you may get paired with a buddy/newbie that has a completely different role to you.
 The buddying conversations don't need to be technical in nature.
 There's no expectation that you will talk about the day-to-day work responsibilities (the newbie should have a team who will get them set up with a project in their first weeks).
 The buddying program is focused on the broader community, ecosystem, working culture, vision, and mission.

 If a newbie still has lots of questions on their working responsibilities/role, feel free to reach out to someone in People Ops so they can make sure they get the answers they need.

 The location-agnostic pairings may mean that it's challenging to find a timezone overlap between both buddy and newbie.
-If a pairing becomes unmanageable due to timezone difference, please let #peopleops know and they'll reassign a new buddy in a closer region.
+If a pairing becomes unmanageable due to timezone difference, please let #status-peopleops know and they'll reassign a new buddy in a closer region.